Man caught on video sucker punching Boost Mobile employee

 The suspect is described as a black man between 20 to 26 years old, weighing between 200 to 250 pounds.

-The woman in the getaway car is described as a black woman between 2o to 26 years old.
+The woman in the getaway car is described as a black woman being between 20 to 26 years old.